skip to main content

 • Maximize on course experiences available in high school

-Students can earn an industry credential or certification by passing an assessment or examination upon completion of many different CTE courses.
+Students can earn an industry recognized credential by passing an assessment or examination upon completion of many different CTE courses.
 In all of the career academy pathways, students who opt to complete the career academy pathway will meet the completer requirement that is required for graduation by the Maryland State Department of Education.
 For all of these pathways, students do not have to take courses in sequential order with the exception of all capstone courses within an academy pathway.

-Benefits of Earning Industry Credential/Certification:
+Benefits of Earning an Industry Recognized Credential:

 • Can be added to your resume when applying for a job